idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 ### Sub-application

-The input file of the sub-application requires the following essential parts in order to enable the control discussed functionalities.
+The sub-application input file requires the following parts in order to enable the control functionalities discussed later.
 First, we need to add a Neumann boundary condition for the top surface:

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=BCs

-The [!param](/BCs/ADNeumannBC/value) parameter of the boundary condition will be controlled by the neural network.
-It is visible that the environment temperature is defined to be a function of time.
-It is specified in the `Functions` block:
+The [!param](/BCs/NeumannBC/value) parameter of the boundary condition will be controlled by the neural network.
+The environment temperature (`dirichlet`) is defined to be a function of time (`temp_env`), which is specified in the `Functions` block:

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=Functions

-This block contains the function definition for the target temperature and the reward function as well.
+This block also contains the function definition for the target temperature and the reward function.
-For this experiment, we set the target temperature to be $297~K$, while the reward function defined in [ScaledAbsDifferenceDRLRewardFunction.md] is used for the training.
+For this experiment, we set the target temperature (`design_function`) to be $297~K$, while the reward function (`reward_function`), defined by [ScaledAbsDifferenceDRLRewardFunction.md], is used for the training.

 Next, we set up the data collection using the `Postprocessors` and `Reporters` blocks:

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=Postprocessors

-It is visible that we have two postprocessors measuring the temperature at the location of the sensor.
+Two of these postprocessors measure the temperature at the location of the sensor.
-One saves the value at the beginning of the time step, while the other saves it at the end of the time step.
+`center_temp` stores the value at the beginning of the time step, while `center_temp_tend ` stores it at the end of the time step.
 This is due to the fact that the neural network needs the measured temperature at the beginning of the time step, while we would like to compute the reward for the training process using the temperature at the end of the time step.
 Furthermore, the trainer needs the environment temperature